Cold War in Asia: China and Taiwan Strait

 The Nationalist government led by Chiang Kai-shek was defeated by the Communist party, led by Mao Zedong, in the Chinese Civil War.
-In contrast to the strong support from the Soviet Union towards the CCP, United States did not provide significant aid to the Nationalist in the civil war.
+In contrast to the strong support from the Soviet Union towards the CCP, United States did not provide significant aid to the Nationalists in the civil war.
 Hence, the conflict is not a typical aspect of the Cold War until 1949.
-US resumed the support to the capitalist China on the island Taiwan after the outbreak of Korean War and the Communist victory in north Vietnam.
-China under the rule of CCP received great support from Soviet Union, while the Nationalist in Taiwan was granted security and economic aid from the United States.
-Both sides were rebuilt by the aid programs from their respective ally after WW2, and became one of the tension spot in the Cold War.
+The United States resumed its support of nationalist China on the island Taiwan after the outbreak of Korean War and the Communist victory in north Vietnam.
+China, under the rule of the Chinese Communist Party, received great support from Soviet Union, while the Nationalists in Taiwan were granted security and economic aid from the United States.
+Both sides were rebuilt by the aid programs from their respective allies after World War II, and became one of the tension spots in the Cold War.
 Armed conflicts occurred from time to time between 1950 and 1970.
 Among them, the First Taiwan Strait Crisis in 1954 and the Battle of Kinmen in 1958 were the biggest battles in the region.
-After US shifted its recognition from the government in Taipei to the government in Beijing in 1979, the cross strait tension became a regional conflict rather than part of the global Cold War.
+After the United States shifted its recognition from the government in Taipei to the government in Beijing in 1979, the cross strait tension became a regional conflict rather than part of the global Cold War.

 Harold Isaacs published Scratches on our Minds: American Images of China and India in 1955.
 By reviewing the popular and scholarly literature on Asia that appeared in the United States and by interviewing many American experts, Isaacs identified six stages of American attitudes toward China.
 They were "respect" (18th century), "contempt" (1840–1905), "benevolence" (1905 to 1937), "admiration" (1937–1944); "disenchantment" (1944–1949), and "hostility" (after 1949).
 In 1990, historian Jonathan Spence updated Isaac's model to include "reawakened curiosity" (1970–1974); "guileless fascination" (1974–1979), and "renewed skepticism" (1980s).

 Political scientist Peter Rudolf in 2020 argued that Americans see China as a threat to the established order in its drive for regional hegemony in East Asia now, and a future aspirant for global supremacy.
 Beijing rejects these notions, but continues its assertive policies and its quest for allies.